bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM is the Document Object Model.
+It's a model of the document that you can view and add to through javascript and inspect element.

 2. What is an event?

+  An event is a way to interact with a webpage, such as a click, a scroll, a resize.

 3. What is an event listener?

+  An event listener is the javascript that listens for such an event and then runs some code when conditions are met.

 4. Why would we convert a NodeList into an Array?

+  A NodeList might not have all of the functionality of an Array.

 5. What is a component?

+  A component is a reusable block of code that we can create and use to make many similar objects from a single function.

 ### Git Set up